BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 # SupplyChain Blockchain Hardhat Project

+The reason of creating a supply chain system on blockchain is to offer to the final customer an option to verify the history of a product from its raw materials.
+The system stores data on blockchain which does not allow others to alter the information.

 This project represents a basic system for a supply chain which enstablish the traceability for food products.

 This project tracks the creation of a new product.
 The creation of a product is divided in 2 cases: